theory/theory.so/source/_posts/2013-11-26-toward-a-database-uri-standard.md

 named database?
 The two variants cannot be distinguished.

 [RFC 2396] is quite explicit that the path part must be absolute when following an authority part.
-It does allow an "opaque part" instead of an absolute path, but in the absence of a slash, I'm unable to figure out how to separate it from the host name.

-The only solution I have so far found is to require a second slash for absolute paths.
+But [RFC 3986] forbids the double slash only when there is no authority part.
+Therefore, I think it might be best to require a second slash for absolute paths.
 Engines that use a simple name or relative path can have it just after the slash, while an absolute path could use a second slash:

 * Absolute: db:firebird://localhost//tmp/test.gdb
 * Relative: db:firebird://localhost/db/test.gdb
 * Name: db:postgresql://localhost/template1

-Naturally, [RFC 2396]'s prohibition on the second slash gives me pause.
-I'm not sure how to resolve this issue.
-Suggestions appreciated!

 That's It
 ---------